victorchicu/muserver/README.md

-I'm on holiday, developing is stopped for a while, for a short while. :)
+I'm on holidays, developing is stopped for a while, for a short while. :)